 In addition to the visual appearance some people find the smell of cradle cap disagreeable.

-In summary, 1 in 3 kids in their first year of life will get some degree of flaking, redness, scaling, and irritation.
+In summary, 1 in 3 kids in their first year of life will get some degree of flaking, redness, scaling, and scalp irritation from seborrheic dermatitis.

 Foley,P., Zuo,Y., Plunkett,A., Merlin, K., & Marks, R. (2003).
 The Frequency of Common Skin Conditions in Preschool-aged Children in Australia: Seborrheic Dermatitis and Pityriasis Capitis (Cradle Cap).
 Arch Dermatol.
 139(3), 318-322.